ALLRiPPED/tamoplus/README.md

 Version 1.35 - You now can keep your retropie menu intact or restore it later.
 Plus rearranged the install so user settings do not get over writen in BGM.py when you update.<br>
 Version 1.40 - Redone install and main scripts, so the themesets and music you can now choose to install them separately later after install.<br>
 Version 1.41 - Added Neon IBAD themeset from The [Retro-Devils](https://github.com/Retro-Devils "Retro-Devils").<br>
+Version 1.42 - Added more ultility tools and other helpful scripts thanks to [Supreme Team](https://github.com/SupremePi "Supreme Team").<br>